 No one secret can help you take your staffing agency to the next level.
 Instead, you need to improve your clients or candidates.
 You need to have several right analytical strategies in place.

-Utilize the tips above to get you started on the journey towards running the staffing agency with the largest market share.
+Utilize the tips above to get you started on the journey towards running the temporary staffing agency with the largest market share.

 Jim is the General Manager of altLINE by The Southern Bank. altLINE partners with lenders nationwide to provide invoice factoring and accounts receivable financing to their small and medium-sized business customers. altLINE is a direct bank lender and a division of The Southern Bank Company, a community bank originally founded in 1936.